agersant/crystal/docs/api/input/index.md

 # crystal.input

-The classes and functions in this module allows you to:
+The classes and functions in this module allow you to:

 - Manage which physical buttons correspond to which actions in your game.
 - Manage which devices corresponding to which player (in a multiplayer game).
 - Route input events to specific game [entities](/crystal/api/ecs/entity) like player characters.

 Each real-life player in your game is represented by a persistent [InputPlayer](input_player), which is accessed by calling [crystal.input.player](player).
-These objects manage the key bindings for the corresponding player, and keep track of what actions they are pressing/releasing.
+These objects manage key bindings for the corresponding player (eg. `spacebar` means `jump` for player 1).
+During gameplay, they also keep track of what actions (eg. `jump`) are currently being pressed.

+An [InputPlayer](input_player) can have bindings to both keyboard and gamepad buttons at the same time.
+This allows players to seemlessly switch between input methods.
+For singleplayer games, you do not have to do anything related to [assigning](assign_gamepad) or [unassigning](unassign_gamepad) gamepads.

 By adding an [InputListener](input_listener) component on an entity, you can make it respond to input events from a specific [InputPlayer](input_player).